IPL wants to increase the amount you pay regardless of how much energy you use, and raise other fees by as much as 220%.

 At $9 billion, Prairie State threatens the electric rates of millions of electric customers - including many Hoosiers.

 Monopoly utilities want their way regardless of the risk for ratepayers and taxpayers.

-Leucadia Corporation wants to build and own a coal-to-gas plant near Rockport, IN.
-Their complex scheme could raise your natural gas rates.
+Leucadia Corporation wanted to build and own a coal-to-gas plant near Rockport, IN that would have raised natural gas prices in Indiana.